Bfgeshka/awesome-c/README.md

 * [martinezjavier/ldd3](https://github.com/martinezjavier/ldd3) - Linux Device Drivers 3 examples updated to work in recent kernels
 * [rvoicilas/inotify-tools](https://github.com/rvoicilas/inotify-tools) -   inotify-tools is a C library and a set of command-line programs for Linux providing a simple interface to inotify.
 * [samuellab/InterProcess](https://github.com/samuellab/InterProcess) - A compact C library to share data between processes on Windows.
 Fast.
 Simple
+* [tinyalsa/tinyalsa](https://github.com/tinyalsa/tinyalsa) - Tiny library to interface with ALSA in the Linux kernel

 ## Procedural Generation ##
 * [heman][382] - Tiny library of image utilities dealing with height maps,